 Prerequisite: Chemistry, Algebra II and Advanced Math (Advanced Math may be taken concurrently with AP chemistry).
+One Year: 1 Credit (Weighted Course) Open to Grades 11-12

 This course is an extension of chemistry.
 It pursues a more in depth understanding of chemical and physical changes.
 The course is geared toward those who plan on taking college chemistry.
-In the spring, students will be given the opportunity to take the Advance Placement Test to receive college credit.
+In the spring, students will be given the opportunity to take the Advanced Placement Test to receive college credit.
 Payment for the test will be the responsibility of the student.